rameezk/shopping_list_bot/README.md

 ## The Story
 Due to the [high rate of inflation](https://tradingeconomics.com/south-africa/inflation-cpi), [buying monthly groceries has become a sport](https://www.thesouthafrican.com/lifestyle/south-african-food-prices-now-more-expensive-than-the-uk/).
 One has to go to the ends of the world in order to good prices on the items they need.
-When doing a monthly grocery list one has to go through countless catalogues or websites to track down good prices or promotions, and that to me is very time consuming.
+When creating a monthly grocery list one has to go through countless catalogues or websites to find good prices or promotions, and that is time-consuming.

-Overtime I started to get annoyed and decided to create a Python script that would search for the items I have listed in a Google spreadsheet across some of the major online shops in the country (South Africa).
+Over time I started to get annoyed and decided to create a Python script that would search for the items I have listed in a Google spreadsheet across some of the major online shops in the country (South Africa).
 The script opens various websites (Using [Selenium](https://selenium-python.readthedocs.io/)), searches for the items listed, gets the current prices and correct item name and then uploads the data to a Google Spreadsheet.